kaalam/document.source/jazz_reference/pages/vision_intro_page.md

 ---

 {% include important.html content="Jazz is still under development to produce the first Minimum Viable Product (MVP) after the original 0.1.7.
-Things are changing fast and this manual **is not the place** to keep up with updates.
-PoC are only on github when complete.
+Things are changing fast and this vision is **not up to date**.
 To follow Jazz development see [Programming documentation for the Jazz Server](https://kaalam.github.io/develop_jazz02/index.html)." %}

 ## From 20,000 feet: